 By The Rev. Dr. Ralph Graham

-Cash – This is the most common charitable gift.
-It comes in the form of checks and electronic transfers.
-When you itemize your tax deductions, gifts of cash may be used to eliminate federal income tax on up to half of your adjusted gross income.
-You may also be eligible for state income tax savings.
+Give Cash This is the most common form of charitable gift, and most often takes the form of checks and electronic transfers.
+If itemizing deductions, gifts of cash to public charities may be used by donors to reduce or eliminate federal income tax.

 Dr. Graham holds an MBA in finance and has over 20 years’ experience in funds development, with a specialty in planned giving, with Trinity University, Lyon College and Presbyterian Border Ministry.

 Interim Giving Statements were sent out in early November via email with a link titled, “View your giving statement.”
 Please visit this link from your desktop or laptop, not a mobile device, to view a PDF of your Interim Giving Statement.

 Final Year End Giving Statements will be sent in January using this same process.
 A hard copy of the Interim Giving Statement and/or the Year End Giving Statement may be provided by request.
 If you have questions or concerns, please submit your question below.